 The more you spend time riding, the more likely your children will want to come with you.
 Read below to find out the proper safety precautions to take when riding with children in Ontario.

 It is Motorcycle Safety Awareness Month, so we want to give you the best tips to not only keep yourself safe as a rider, but to keep your passengers safe too, especially the little ones.
 The best way to keep your children safe while riding is to be prepared.
-Check out our best safety tips below to make sure you are ready for when your children start asking if they can come along for the ride.
+Check out our best safety tips below to ensure you are ready when your children ask if they can come along for the ride.

 Know the Laws

 It is also essential to know the laws about children as passengers.
 Here in Ontario, it is illegal for Level One (M1) drivers to carry passengers.
 Even with a Level Two (M2) licence, you should avoid carrying passengers or large loads until you are an experienced driver.

 Safety is the priority when it comes to our children, so do as much as you can to ensure their safety and yours.